Mound City in Linn County, Kansas — The American Midwest (Upper Plains)

 Topics and series.
 This historical marker is listed in these topic lists: Railroads & Streetcars • Settlements & Settlers.
 In addition, it is included in the Historic Bells series list.
 A significant historical year for this entry is 1870.

 Location.
 38° 8.566′ N, 94° 49.056′ W. Marker is in Mound City, Kansas, in Linn County.
-Marker is on Main Street (State Highway 52) west of 7th Street, on the right when traveling west.
+It is on Main Street (State Highway 52) west of 7th Street, on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: Mound City Historical Park, Mound City KS 66056, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Clausen Cabin (a few steps from this marker); Number 9 School (a few steps from this marker); Mound City Bandwagon (a few steps from this marker); Fort Montgomery (a few steps from this marker); Log Corncrib (within shouting distance of this marker); Windmill and Water Trough (within shouting distance of this marker); Warzel Bungalow (within shouting distance of this marker); Barn (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Clausen Cabin (a few steps from this marker); Number 9 School (a few steps from this marker); Mound City Bandwagon (a few steps from this marker); Fort Montgomery (a few steps from this marker); Log Corncrib (within shouting distance of this marker); Windmill and Water Trough (within shouting distance of this marker); Warzel Bungalow (within shouting distance of this marker); Barn (within shouting distance of this marker).
 Touch for a list and map of all markers in Mound City.

 More about this marker.
 Wesley Chapel is located on west 1150th Road at Irwin Road, about 4 miles NW of Mound City.